MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ---
 # Update table (preview)

 The `.update table` command performs data updates in a specified table by deleting and appending data atomically.
+This command is unrecoverable.
+This command doesn't support deleting more than 5 million records.

 ## Permissions